bwdeng20/thgsp/docs/source/index.rst

    `general graph sampling <https://github.com/benedekrozemberczki/littleballoffur>`_ ) and reconstruction algorithms.

-As this package is built on `PyTorch <https://pytorch.org/>`_  and `pytorch_sparse <https://github.com/rusty1s/pytorch_sparse>`_, you can easily integrate functionalities here into a PyTorch pipeline.
+As this package is built on `PyTorch <https://pytorch.org/>`_  and `pytorch_sparse <https://github.com/rusty1s/pytorch_sparse>`_, you can easily integrate functionalities available in thgsp into a PyTorch pipeline.

 .. toctree::
    :glob: